mazen-khaled/College-Backend-System/README.md

 ### Frontend Setup
 1. Open the HTML files directly in your browser, or use a local server (e.g., **Live Server** extension in VSCode).
+2. To access the sign-up page, open `signUp.html` from the HTML files directory.

 ## 📖 API Endpoints
 | Method | Endpoint               | Description                         |